 Where to stay

 While you should definitely visit the colorful countryside, make sure to book your accommodation in Skopje or Ohrid.
-Macedonia is a small country, so driving from one end to the other takes less than three hours.
+North Macedonia is a small country, so driving from one end to the other takes less than three hours.
 It is quite reasonable to stay in the capital, and head out on day trips to explore the rest of the country.

 Look for hostels at first – they are far more affordable than hotels, yet equally comfortable.
 AirBnb listings are decent as well.
-The sharing economy fits perfectly with Macedonian entrepreneurial spirit, and hundreds of offers have recently become available, all competing when it comes to price.
+The sharing economy fits perfectly with North Macedonian entrepreneurial spirit, and hundreds of offers have recently become available, all competing when it comes to price.

 If you decide to have a weekend gateway in the countryside, and would like to enjoy a luxurious resort, look for Hotel Radika in Mavrovo, and Aurora Resort in Berovo.